Patrick-Bacza/Group-7---Project/README.md

 We will clean the data and will perform all the analysis including statistical analysis for data sets.

-These are some of the questions we can explore-
+These are some of the questions we can explore:

 1) Are remote workers less effected by mental health in the workplace?
 2) Do males or females tend to be more effected by mental health?